minjong-ha/minjong-ha.github.io/docs/_posts/2022-10-18-qcow2-snapshot-breakdown.markdown

 }
 ```

-Above codes are located in qemu/block/qcow2-snapshot.c, and it represents the start point of snapshot.
+Above codes are located in qemu/block/qcow2-snapshot.c, and it represents the start point of snapshot action.
 When snapshot is created, L1 table is allocated by qcow2_alloc_clusters().
 New L1 table in snapshot has same size with the L1 table of base image and also has same values.
-It means that both L1 tables has same L2 table offsets.
+It means that both L1 tables have same L2 table offsets.
 Qcow2 snapshot does not allocate independent L2 table when it snapshots the image.

 Copy-on-Write operations, including allocate new L2 table and data clusters, are performed during the I/O operations.